berkeley-stat243/stat243-fall-2022/syllabus.md

 notify me in writing by the second week of the term about any known or potential extracurricular conflicts (such as religious observances, graduate or medical school interviews, or team activities).
-I will try my best to help you with making accommodations, but cannot promise them in all cases.
+I will try my best to help you with making accommodations, but I cannot promise them in all cases.
 In the event there is no mutually-workable solution, you may be dropped from the class.

-The main conflict that would be a problem would be the quizzes, whose date(s) is(are) TBD.
+The main conflict that would be a problem would be the quizzes, whose dates I will determine in late August / early September.

+**Quizzes are in-person.** There is no remote option, and the only make-up accommodations I will make are for illness or serious personal issues.
+**Do not schedule any travel that may conflict with a quiz.**

 # Campus Honor Code {#campus-honor-code .unnumbered}

 *The following is the Campus Honor Code.
-With regard to collaboration and independence, please see my rules regarding problem sets earlier in this document -- Chris.*
+With regard to collaboration and independence, please see my rules regarding problem sets above -- Chris.*

 The student community at UC Berkeley has adopted the following Honor
 Code: "As a member of the UC Berkeley community, I act with honesty,